melezhik/Sparrow6/documentation/development.md

 * `pip/requirements.txt` \*

-Just place an appropriate file to a `$root_dir`:
+Just place an appropriate file to a `$root_dir` and Sparrow will handle related dependencies and install them _locally_, so they are available with task.

+(\*) Python3/pip3 is the only supported Python.

+Some examples.

+An example for `cpanfile`:

     $root_dir/cpanfile

     requires "HTTP::Tiny"

-And Sparrow will handle related dependencies and install them _locally_, so one use them within tasks:

     task.pl

     use HTTP::Tiny;

-(\*) Python3/pip3 is the only supported Python.

 An example for `rakufile`: